smayer0926/FridayProject/README.md

 * Watch videos on Java methods and databases from Udemy.
 ![Java Progress](images/Capture.PNG)
 * Practice on Hack Reactor
-* Read through example questions from a technical interview [!Technical Questions](#http://www.java2novice.com/java-interview-questions/)
+* Read through example questions from a technical interview [Technical Questions](http://www.java2novice.com/java-interview-questions/)

 ## What I still need to do
 * Watch more videos/practice more Java.